DurgaPrasad3357/Employee_Performance_Appraisal_System_College_Domain/README.md

 # Employee Performance Appraisal System College Domain
 The Employee Performance Appraisal System is a web-based application designed to streamline and enhance the performance evaluation process within a college domain.
-The system is built using HTML, CSS, JavaScript, Java Servlets, and JSP technologies.
+The system is built using HTML, CSS, Java Servlets, and JSP technologies.

 ## Key Features